AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Experimental Results

 After creating the GNN-guided OMP prompts, the LLMs are invoked to generate the parallel counterpart of the sequential programs.
 We use four LLMs to demonstrate the performance of \ourtool; note that for the LLMs, the \textit{temperature} parameter is set to zero to make the models deterministic in predicting the OpenMP constructs.
-We also compare \ourtool with traditional tools like autoPar and DiscoPoP.
-However, due to space limitations, we describe those comparisons in the Appendix.
-We evaluate the performance of \ourtool on 11 applications of two benchmarks: NAS Parallel Benchmark and Rodinia Benchmark\citep{che2009rodinia}.
+We evaluate the performance of \ourtool \xspace{} on 11 applications of two benchmarks: NAS Parallel Benchmark and Rodinia Benchmark ~\cite{che2009rodinia}.
 These applications are developed targeting HPC platforms and heterogeneous computing.
-Also, both of the benchmarks have OpenMP annotated loops and their sequential version from experienced developers.
+Both of the benchmarks have OpenMP annotated loops and their sequential version from experienced developers.